Ways to Give

 Multiple year pledges allow the donor greater flexibility while offering the Foundation consistent support of programs and initiatives.
 Four-year pledges are recommended as the best vehicle for responding to the current funding crisis in our schools.
 The Foundation has a great deal of flexibility in tailoring multiple year gifts to meet the needs of the donor.
 Donors may choose to pay monthly, quarterly, or annually and the duration of pledges can vary as circumstances require.
 The Foundation will send reminder notices for upcoming pledge payments.

-Show your support for education by proudly displaying the Read On Education License Plate on your automobiles.
+Show your support for education by proudly displaying the Hoosier family of Readers License Plate on your automobiles.
 This specialty plate can be purchased for an additional $40 per year.
 For each education plate you choose, the Foundation of Monroe County Community Schools receives $18.75 that can be used locally to improve and enhance the educational opportunities available for our students.
 Ask for the Education License Plate when you renew at the BMV or by mail and remember to designate MCCSC (Code 570).
 It will make a difference for kids and part of your $40 fee is tax deductible.

 Kroger Community Rewards